 Norges Bank Investment Management has been responsible for the management of the long-term investment portfolio of the Norges Bank's foreign exchange reserves.
 The long-term investment portfolio has been managed with the objective to achieve the highest possible long-term return and in a way that ensures sufficient liquidity, subject to the constraints set out in the management guidelines issued by the Central Bank Governor and the principles for management set by Norges Bank's Executive Board.
-In November 2016 the responsibility for the fixed income part of the portfolio was moved to Norges Banks Markets and ICT division.
+In November 2016 the responsibility for the fixed-income part of the portfolio was moved to Norges Banks Markets and ICT division.
 The equity part of the portfolio remains under management by Norges Bank Investment Management.

-The investment portfolio of Norges Bank's foreign exchange reserves, equity is the equity composite of the total Reserves Fund.
+The investment portfolio of Norges Bank's foreign exchange reserves, equity is the equity composite of the Reserves Fund.
 The investment strategy for equity management has been relatively stable throughout its history with enhanced indexing as the core strategy.
 During 2001, the equity part of the Reserves Fund was established as part of a transition process.
 In this process large cash inflows and subsequent large asset purchases were incurred.
 No return numbers or fair values are reported for 2001.
-Irrespective of this, the equity portfolio's fair value is included in the total Reserves Fund's assets and the firm assets as of 31 December 2001.
+Irrespective of this, the equity portfolio's fair value is included in the firm assets as at 31 December 2001.

 Until 2010, the management of the portfolio was based on the same overall processes and procedures as the management of the Pension Fund, albeit different investment mandates.
-However, in February 2010 Norges Bank's Executive Board adopted new guidelines for the management of the portfolio with more focus towards holding liquid assets.
+However, in February 2010 Norges Bank's

+Executive Board adopted new guidelines for the management of the portfolio with more focus towards holding liquid assets.
 For the equity management, emerging markets were removed and custom regional weights were replaced by market capitalisation weights.
 The changes were effective from June 2010 on the benchmark side, while the changes in the portfolio were implemented gradually.
-After the removal of the fixed income part of the portfolio the composite's base currency was changed to Norwegian kroner, as the currency basket calculated on the overall portfolio no longer is representative.
+After the removal of the fixed-income part of the portfolio, the composite's base currency was changed to Norwegian kroner, as the currency basket calculated on the overall portfolio no longer was representative.

 Norges Bank's Executive Board has laid down guidelines for the Reserves Fund's investments.
-These guidelines state that the portfolio may be invested in derivatives that are naturally linked to listed equity instruments, fixed-income securities and money market instruments.
+These guidelines state that the portfolio may be invested in derivatives that are naturally linked to listed equity instruments fixed-income securities and money market instruments.
 However, the use of derivatives in the Reserves Fund's equity composite is very limited and immaterial for the investment strategy.

-Financial derivatives Average 20 ıre through ye 20 Net fair value at year-end derivatives Purchased Sold Purchased Sold 2017 2016 Exchange traded futures 65 230 134 25 - - Warrants and rights 4 - 4 - 2 2
+Financial derivatives Average 20 ear Net fair value 17 at year-end derivatives Purchased Sold Purchased Sold 2018 2017 Exchange traded futures 147 546 65 230 - - Warrants and rights 5 - 4 - - 2

-Leverage in the composite is mainly used to efficiently handle fund management activities and has historically not been of any significant size.
+Leverage in the composite is mainly used to efficiently handle fund management activities and has been immaterial.
 Net leverage is calculated by comparing net exposure and actual market value (net asset value).
 Net exposure is found by converting all derivatives to underlying exposure.
-Prior to 2011 the leverage was calculated from the net sum of all cash positions.
+Prior to 2011, the leverage was calculated from the net sum of all cash positions.
 Below, the net leverage in percent of the composite's fair value is shown as a time series.

-$^{}$ The leverage shown in June 2013, September 2014 and March 2017 was related to rebalancing of the portfolio.
+The leverage shown in June 2013, September 2014 and March 2017 was related to rebalancing of the portfolio.

-Short positions are permitted in the management of the Reserves Fund given that Norges Bank Investment Management has access to the securities through an established borrowing arrangement.
+Short positions are permitted in the management of the equity portfolio of the Reserves Fund given that Norges Bank Investment Management has access to the securities through an established borrowing arrangement.
 However, restrictions exist in the management guidelines laid down by the Central Bank Governor.
 The current use of short positions in the composite's portfolio is immaterial.